isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <p>More information on the application terms and conditions (T&amp;Cs) are available in the application system.
 You are reminded to read the instructions and T&amp;Cs carefully before submitting an application.</p>

 <p>Applications are closed.
-Applicants will be notified of the outcome of their application by end-Dec 2024
+Applicants will be notified of the outcome of their application via email from AXS by end-Dec 2024

 </p><p>For step-by-step guides on how to apply or make payment for the allotment garden plot application via AXS Channels, please click below:</p>
 <ul>